Financial Statement Analysis Bootcamp

 - Drivers of net operating assets: Expense-related metrics

-- Days of prepayments, days of inventories, PP&E turnover, days of payable
+Days of prepayments, days of inventories, PP&E turnover, days

 |